Selective inclusion and exclusion

 IMPORTANT If any inclusions are set, those specified inclusions are the only data backed up.

-Everything else on the C:\ drive (and any other volumes) is excluded.
+Everything else on all other volumes is excluded.

 Wildcards